jasonmead/helmer/README.md

-# Node Foreman
+# Helmer

-Node Foreman is a Node.js version of the popular [Foreman](http://ddollar.github.com/foreman/) tool, with a few Node specific changes.
+Helmer is a bleeding edge fork of [Node Foreman](https://github.com/NodeFly/node-foreman) a Node.js version of the popular [Foreman](http://ddollar.github.com/foreman/) tool, with a few Node specific changes.